Blueberry Buttermilk Banana Bread

 Moist, soft, and bursting with fresh blueberries.
 This simple Blueberry Buttermilk Banana Bread is the perfect bake when you have overly ripe bananas!
 Enjoy this for breakfast, brunch, snack or dessert!

-If you love banana bread as much as I do, be sure to check out some of my other favorite banana bread recipes like my Coconut Chocolate Chip Banana Bread, Chocolate Chip Banana Bread Bars, or my Eggless Mini Chocolate Chip Banana Bread.
+If you love banana bread as much as I do, be sure to check out some of my other favorite banana bread recipes like Coconut Chocolate Chip Banana Bread, Almond Butter Banana Bread, Frosted Gingerbread Banana Bread, Vegan Pumpkin Spice Banana Bread, or Eggless Mini Chocolate Chip Banana Bread.

 Why You'll Love This Recipe

-Burst of Freshness: Blueberry Buttermilk Banana Bread combines the sweet, comforting taste of banana bread with juicy, antioxidant-rich blueberries, adding a refreshing burst of flavor and nutritional benefits to every bite.
+• Burst of Freshness: Blueberry Buttermilk Banana Bread combines the sweet, comforting taste of banana bread with juicy blueberries, adding a refreshing burst of flavor into every bite!

 Ingredients